peterkinget/MOS_OP/README.md

 interest only.

 ## Output
 The output parameters have their 'usual' meanings and most are taken directly from the cadence results.

 Only for the capacitances, the script modifies the cadence output.
-The signs of transcapacitances are converted to the convention in Tsividis' MOS book, namely, Cxx = dQx/dVx and Cxy = -dQx/dVy with x <> y; so if Cxy were a classical two-terminal capacitor then the sign of the capacitance would indeed be positive.
+The signs of transcapacitances are converted to the convention in Tsividis' MOS book, namely, Cxx = dQx/dVx and Cxy = -dQx/dVy with x <> y; so with this definition, if Cxy was a classical two-terminal capacitor then the sign of the capacitance would indeed be positive.
+Note that in spectre, Cxy = -dQx/dVy for all x and y.

 The following transcapacitances are calculated corresponding to small-signal model in Fig. 8.5 in Tsividis` MOS book: cm = cdg-cgd, cmb